Strat5/gmechatbot/README.md

 - A seperate bot that can post to the chat daily information including:
 	- The verse of the day.
 	- The weather forecast.
-	- Today's day in history.
+	- This day in history.
 	- Today's top news.

 ## 🔨 Installation: